Aerial reconnaissance in World War I: Beginnings

 Germany had a scientific lead and adopted the first aerial camera, a Görz, in 1913.
 Austria-Hungary followed their lead.
 Just two weeks into the war, reporters noted of airplanes: "They have ranged constantly over the enemy's positions, so that the French have always known what the Germans have been doing.
 This has so disconcerted the latter that they are now making efforts to frighten the French air scouts away."
 By 17 August 1914 and repeatedly thereafter, Belgian "air scouts" reported on German troop movements.

+An air mechanic handing photographic plates to an observer in a Royal Aircraft Factory R.E.8 near Arras, 22 February 1918.

 France was by far the aeronautical leader at the time, and the French Army had incorporated cameras in airplanes from the beginning.
 France began the war with several squadrons of Blériot observation planes.
 The French Army developed procedures for getting prints into the hands of field commanders quickly.
 In Britain, then lagging far behind in aviation, the reconnaissance pioneer F.C.V.
 Laws established the first heavier-than-air photography unit at Farnborough in 1913, using a Farman fitted with a Watson camera.
 In stark contrast with the French, early British reconnaissance was essentially conducted on an amateur basis, lacking in official backing.